conjurer-rich/fast-flow-flywheel/pages/engagements/engagements-overview.md

 ### Who is Custom Kickstart + Enablement for

-Teams or domains seeking an adaptive, lower-commitment way to get started—with the ability to scale based on traction and appetite.
+Teams or domains seeking an adaptive, lower-commitment way to get started, with the ability to scale based on traction and appetite.

 **Duration:** 2–3 weeks